Ben Harris (rugby union, born 1999)

-Ben Harris (born 8 September 1999 in England) is an English rugby union player who plays for Ealing Trailfinders in the RFU Championship.
+Benjamin James Harris (born 8 September 1999 in England) is an English rugby union player who plays for Ealing Trailfinders in the RFU Championship.
 His playing position is wing.
 He was promoted to Saracens' first-team squad ahead of the 2021–22 season.
 Harris has represented England at rugby sevens since 2017, playing in 14 tournaments.
 He was named the "England 7's RPA Mens Player of the Year" for the 2019/20 season, making him the youngest player to receive the award.
 He also competed in the men's tournament at the 2020 Summer Olympics for Great Britain.

 On 22 May 2024, it was confirmed that Harris would join Ealing Trailfinders in the RFU Championship from the 2024–25 season.